Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for the first hitting time

 The graphs of~$\widetilde{S}_n$ and~$\widetilde{Q}_n$ over the specified intervals are the reflections of each other about the diagonal, which explains~\eqref{eq:proof_th2_eq1}.
 Since~$\widetilde{S}_n(L-\epsilon/2) > L - \epsilon$, the identity~\eqref{eq:proof_th2_eq1} implies

-From~\eqref{eq:thm_FCLT_Qn_eq1} we see that the latter term converges to zero almost surely, so~\eqref{eq:thm_FCLT_Qn_eq3} is established. \\[2ex] \textbf{b)} The last step is to return to the original process~$Q_n$ (without tilde).
-First, we are to establish
+From~\eqref{eq:thm_FCLT_Qn_eq1} we see that the latter term converges to zero almost surely, so the convergence~\eqref{eq:thm_FCLT_Qn_eq3} is established. \\[2ex] \textbf{b)} In order to return to the original process~$Q_n$ (without tilde), we need to establish

 To that end, write

 where~$H_n$ is the function defined by

 Rewrite